frctl/fractal/docs/components-variants-scenarios.md

 #### The v2 approach

-In Fractal v2, a variant can now directly specify it's properties on the variant object itself.
-These properties can then be used in a template pre-processing step to create unique, per-variant view templates.
+In Fractal v2, a variant can now directly specify it's properties on `variant.props` object.
+These properties are available in the template pre-processing step to create unique, per-variant view templates.

 Variants can also additionally supply a set of 'scenarios', each of which defines an example set of context data that can be used to render the variant view templates to generate some example previews for the variant.